rogers

 The Wakefield Doctrine proposes to describe personality on the basis of perception rather than the behavior that results (from perception).

-The three characteristic ways to perceive the world are identified as: clarks, scotts and rogers.
+The three characteristic ways to perceive the world are identified as: clarksscotts and rogers.
 It is a given that we all start our lives with the potential to perceive the world as any of the three.
-However, at some point in our early, early childhood we become predominantly a clark, a scott or a roger.
-Our ‘preferred bias’ in how we perceive the world at large becomes established.
+However at some point in our early, early childhood we become predominantly a clark, a scott or a roger.
+How we perceive the world around us becomes established as our personal reality, our ‘predominant worldview’.

 We become clarks, scotts or rogers.